 *Disclosure: This article contains a few affiliate links, which means I may receive a small commission, at no cost to you I guarantee, if you make a purchase through my links.
 See it as a way to thank me for all the information I provide.

 Read 31 Essential Tips to Know Before Visit Greece Below

 If you will like this article, feel free to leave a comment below and share it with your friends, maybe someone you know is planning to visit Greece.

 1. Plan to spend more than one day in Athens:

 If there is also a visit to the beautiful Athens in your Greece itinerary, please keep in mind that the capital of Greece was also the heart of Ancient Greece, a very famous empire.

 Planning to Visit Athens?
-Check Out:

 2. avoid Greece in July and August:

 I went to Athens, Santorini, Ios, Paros and Mykonos in the middle of September and they weren't crazy busy, but still, I could not walk freely and take pictures in the evening in the main street cause there were too many people passing by.

 I went to Kefalonia in June, and it was a very relaxing vacation, with not too many tourists and prices were very low.